MellowMarsh/MemoryGameJsProject/README.md

 # MemoryGameJsProject
-Built a Memory Game from scratch Project for a certification class.
-I used what i learned and incorporated it into a FEND project.
+Memory Game built from scratch.
+This project was part of a Javascript certification course.
+I used what I learned and incorporated my skills into a FEND project.